guitarvydas/html-larson/doc/larson.md

   - Handles component lifecycle and message processing
 - **stock.rt**: Standard library of utility components
   - Provides reusable components like probes and data handlers
+- currently, the list of files to be compiled includes `0d.rt` and `stock.rt` - this slows the compiler down and the filenames can be removed once the design settles down and bootstrapping ends

 ## How It Works